Boron fiber

 Boron fiber or boron filament is an amorphous product which represents the major industrial use of elemental boron.
 Boron fiber manifests a combination of high strength and high elastic modulus.

 A common use of boron fibers is in the construction of high tensile strength tapes.
 Boron fiber use results in high-strength, lightweight materials that are used chiefly for advanced aerospace structures as a component of composite materials, as well as limited production consumer and sporting goods such as golf clubs and fishing rods.

 One of the uses of boron fiber composites was the horizontal tail surfaces of the F-14 Tomcat fighter.
 This was done because carbon fiber composites were not then developed to the point they could be used, as they were in many subsequent aircraft designs.
+Boron fiber is a primary reinforcement constituent in Hy-Bor, a prepreg blend of boron fiber and carbon fiber primarily used for high-performance aerospace and sporting goods applications.